andkov/about/2016/log/README.md

 Research Log
 ===

-Most notable events are placed in this file, which overviews the year.
-See individual files for more details
+Most notable events of the year are placed in this README.
+Files on individual months and days provide zooming detail.